xyperine/Genesis-Constructa/README.md

 ## Play the game :video_game:

-The game is published on Google Play, you can download it [here](https://play.google.com/store/apps/details?id=com.Ewsannne.GenesisConstructa)
+The game is available on Google Play, you can download it [here](https://play.google.com/store/apps/details?id=com.Ewsannne.GenesisConstructa).

 ## How does it look? :eyes: